josephsenior/Grinta-Agent/evaluation/benchmarks/swe_bench/README.md

 When the `run_infer.sh` script is started, it will automatically pull the relevant SWE-Bench images.
 For example, for instance ID `django_django-11011`, it will try to pull our pre-build docker image `sweb.eval.x86_64.django_s_django-11011` from DockerHub.
-This image will be used create an OpenHands runtime image where the agent will operate on.
+This image will be used create an Forge runtime image where the agent will operate on.

 ```bash
 ./evaluation/benchmarks/swe_bench/scripts/run_infer.sh [model_config] [git-version] [agent] [eval_limit] [max_iter] [num_workers] [dataset] [dataset_split] [n_runs] [mode]